Edge-Carolina/ship2/GUIDE.md

 ### Purpose of this guide

 This document is the high-level specification for both tracks.
 It defines what “done” means, the rubric, policies, and shared workflows (e.g., branch protection).
 Use [RAMP_GUIDE.md](RAMP_GUIDE.md) for prescriptive step-by-step, and [CORE_GUIDE.md](CORE_GUIDE.md) for a concise checklist and prompts.
+The `.github/` directory holds CI workflows and templates (pull request template, help-request issue template).

 ### Objectives and Deliverables